nnatarajan/pet-helper/README.md

 # Pet Helper

-A full-stack app built with a React and Ruby on Rails
+A full-stack app built with a React/JavaScript and Ruby on Rails for managing pet care

 ## 🚀 Features
 * Secure User Authentication using JWT / Devise